jaganmskcc/CloudConductor/docs/getting_started/getting_started.md

   * [Sample sheet example]
   * [Module example]

-## Looking for more help

 If you have any question, please do checkout our [FAQ] section.
 We tried to cover all genral questions that one should have regarding CloudConductor.

-If you Couldnc't find what you were looking for?
+If you couldn't find what you were looking for?

   * Chat with us and our community on [Slack]
   * Ping us at [@CloudConductor] on Twitter
-  * Post an issue on the documentation issue tracker on [GitHub]
+  * Post an issue on the issue tracker on [GitHub]

-## Contribute

 You can contribute to the CloudConductor in several manners.
 You can share your workflows and modules on [CloudConductor Hub].
 You can also fork the [Github] repo and send your pull request.
 We will be very happy to merge